Merovex/ombrio/sample-legal/basecamp-tos.md

-# Basecamp Terms of Service
+# Verkilo Terms of Service

-By using the Basecamp ("Service"), you are agreeing to be bound by the following terms and conditions ("Terms of Service").
+By using the Verkilo ("Service"), you are agreeing to be bound by the following terms and conditions ("Terms of Service").

-Basecamp, LLC ("Company") reserves the right to update and change these Terms of Service without notice.
+Verkilo, LLC ("Company") reserves the right to update and change these Terms of Service without notice.

 Violation of any of the terms below may result in the termination of your account.